Unboxed-Software/solana-course/content/basic-solana-mobile.md

 }
 ```

-### 10. CounterView.tsx
+### 9. CounterView.tsx

 The `CounterView` is the first of our two program-specific files.
-It’s only job is to fetch and listen for updates on our `Counter` account.
-Since, we’re only listening here, we don’t have to do anything MWA related, so it should look identical to a web application.
+Its only job is to fetch and listen for updates on our `Counter` account.
+Since we’re only listening here, we don’t have to do anything MWA related.
+It should look identical to a web application.

 ```tsx
 import {View, Text, StyleSheet} from 'react-native';